AdobeDocs/commerce-merchant-services.en/help/product-recommendations/events.md

 When you install the `magento/product-recommendations` module, Adobe Sensei aggregates the behavioral and catalog data, creating Product Recommendations for each recommendation type.
 The Product Recommendations service then deploys those recommendations to your storefront.

 Some recommendation types use behavioral data from your shoppers to train machine learning models to build personalized recommendations.
 Other recommendation types use catalog data only and do not use any behavioral data.
-If you want to start quickly, you can use the following, catalog-only recommendation types:
+If you want to quickly start using Product Recommendations on your site, you can use the following, catalog-only recommendation types:

 - `More like this`
 - `Visual similarity`